Conjecturing-Based Discovery of Patterns in Data: Application to COVID-19 Data

 \subsection{Comparison with an Interpretable Model}

 We now consider the results of applying classification and regression trees (CART) \citep{breiman84} to the COVID-19 data.
 A model is fit using the implementation in the R library {\it rpart} \citep{rpart}.
-The tree produced by {\it rpart} is
+The tree produced by {\it rpart} is {depicted in Figure \ref{tree}.}

-Nodes 4, 6, 7, 10, and 11, correspond to leaf nodes.
 Each leaf node corresponds to a sufficient condition for deceased status (True) or alive status (False).
-Nodes 4, 6, and 10 correspond to sufficient conditions for alive status, and nodes 7 and 11 correspond to sufficient conditions for deceased status.
+There are three sufficient conditions for alive status, and two sufficient conditions for deceased status.
 Tables \ref{cart} and \ref{cartstats} contain the conditions and quantitative evaluations of the conditions produced by CART.
 When comparing the results with those of \textsc{Conjecturing} in Tables \ref{alive}-\ref{deceasedstats} in the Appendix, we note that CART \begin{enumerate} \item produces many fewer conditions (3 versus 38 for alive status, 2 versus 40 for deceased status), \item produces conditions that are in conjunctive normal form where each clause consists of a single numeric bound while \textsc{Conjecturing} tends to leverage nonlinear relationships among invariants as the basis for conditions, \item produces two conditions with much larger support in the test data than those produced by \textsc{Conjecturing} (node 4 has 36,531 and node 7 has 12,443), \item produces only two conditions that have lift greater than 1.0 (node 4 has lift 1.06 and node 7 has lift 2.85), and \item does not produce conditions with better precision or lift than the best conditions produced by \textsc{Conjecturing}. \end{enumerate} We note that both CART and \textsc{Conjecturing} are able to leverage categorical variables for conditions, though CART does not do so for this training set.
 An example of such a condition is conjecture 27 in Table \ref{deceased} in the Appendix.

 Similar to many decision tree frameworks, CART leverages univariate bounds as component properties in its invariant clauses. \textsc{Conjecturing} is unlikely to derive numeric bounds for individual features but instead produces more nonlinear relationships between invariants.
 Decision tree frameworks such as CART and \textsc{Conjecturing} are complementary approaches for discovery of patterns among numeric and categorical features, but we see that \textsc{Conjecturing} is capable of producing more complex yet interpretable relationships.